datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

 **Notes:**

 - The ALB can perform routing based on the path, headers, host, etc..
-Since Ambassador performs this kind of routing in your cluster, unless you are using the same load balancer to route to services outside of Kubernetes, the overhead of provisioning an ALB is often not worth the benefits.
+Since $productName$ performs this kind of routing in your cluster, unless you are using the same load balancer to route to services outside of Kubernetes, the overhead of provisioning an ALB is often not worth the benefits.
-- If you would like to use an ALB, you will need to expose Ambassador with a `type: NodePort` service and manually configure the ALB to forward to the correct ports.
+- If you would like to use an ALB, you will need to expose $productName$ with a `type: NodePort` service and manually configure the ALB to forward to the correct ports.
 - None of the [load balancer annotations](#load-balancer-annotations) are respected by the ALB.
 You will need to manually configure all options.
 - The ALB will properly set the `X-Forward-Proto` header if terminating TLS.
 See (see [TLS termination](#tls-termination) notes below).

 ## Load balancer annotations

 Kubernetes on AWS exposes a mechanism to request certain load balancer configurations by annotating the `type: LoadBalancer` `Service`.
 The most complete set and explanations of these annotations can be found in this [Kubernetes document](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
-This document will go over the subset that is most relevant when deploying Ambassador Edge Stack.
+This document will go over the subset that is most relevant when deploying $productName$.

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-cert`:

     Configures the load balancer to use a valid certificate ARN to terminate TLS at the Load Balancer.

-    Traffic from the client into the load balancer is encrypted but, since TLS is being terminated at the load balancer, traffic from the load balancer to Ambassador Edge Stack will be cleartext.
-You will need to configure Ambassador differently depending on whether the load balancer is running in L4 or L7 (see [TLS termination](#tls-termination) notes below).
+    Traffic from the client into the load balancer is encrypted but, since TLS is being terminated at the load balancer, traffic from the load balancer to $productName$ will be cleartext.
+You will need to configure $productName$ differently depending on whether the load balancer is running in L4 or L7 (see [TLS termination](#tls-termination) notes below).

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-ports`: